extraext/CAPCOM/README.md

 ---
 ### **Download:**

 Download the zip file and extract it.
-Move CAPCOM in Gamedata/ to your KSP's gamedata directory, then move CAPCOM_Server to your main KSP folder (that includes KSP_x64.exe, KSP_x64_Data, etc), NOT in the gamedata folder.
+Move LocalAssistant in Gamedata/ to your KSP's gamedata directory, then move LocalAssistant_Server to your main KSP folder (that includes KSP_x64.exe, KSP_x64_Data, etc), NOT in the gamedata folder.

 ---
 ### **License Details:**